Code-Institute-Submissions/premierleague/README.md

 ## Report

-Want to learn about some of the known issues/bugs/limitations with this project.
+Want to learn about some of the known issues/bugs/limitations with this project?
 Continue reading to find out more.
 Perhaps, you will find a solution, or a better solution and if so - feel free to create a pull request with your changes.

 ### Responsive Design